 The Immediate Roadside Sanctions (IRS) Program of IRS ZERO: Novice is administered under section 88.01 of the Traffic Safety Act.
 It applies to drivers when law enforcement has reasonable grounds to believe a driver operated a motor vehicle with any amount of alcohol or drugs in their body while they were a novice driver with a Class 7 learner’s licence or a Class 5-GDL licence.
-These drivers must have a zero (0.00) blood alcohol concentration (BAC) or blood drug concentration (BDC) when driving.
+These drivers must have a zero (0.00) blood alcohol concentration or blood drug concentration when driving.

 - a $200 fine plus victim fine surcharge of 20%

-In order to exit the GDL Program, a probationary driver must be suspension-free for the last year of their probationary stage.
-When a suspension occurs during the last year of the GDL phase, the one-year term starts over immediately following the reinstatement of the driver’s licence.
+In order to exit the GDL Program, the novice learner or driver must be suspension-free for the last year of their probationary stage.
+When a suspension occurs during the last year of the GDL phase, the 1-year term starts over immediately following the reinstatement of the driver’s licence.

-Through SafeRoads Alberta, you can request a review of your contravention under the IRS ZERO: Novice Program.
+Through SafeRoads Alberta you can request a review of your contravention under the IRS ZERO: Novice Program.